Rob Kardashian’s Weight Loss Reportedly Achieved By Diet & Exercise, Despite Surgery Rumors

 However, in recent photos Kardashian looks slimmer than that.
 So what’s the story?

-In another Daily Mail report, this one from last fall, Chyna claims Kardashian had $100,000 worth of weight-loss surgery and then lied about losing the weight through diet and exercise.
-This accusation came during their public and acrimonious split and was in the middle of a classic he-said-she-said skirmish.
+In another Daily Mail report, this one from last fall, Blac Chyna claims Rob Kardashian had $100,000 worth of weight-loss surgery and then lied about losing the weight through diet and exercise.
+This accusation came during their public and acrimonious split and when they were in the middle of a classic he-said-she-said skirmish.

 So what did he say?